MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/essentials.md

 ## Sovereign clouds

-There are two separate versions of the Azure AD services defense organizations may use on public (internet-connected) networks: Azure AD Global and Azure AD Government.
+There are two separate versions of the Azure AD services defense organizations might use on public (internet-connected) networks: Azure AD Global and Azure AD Government.

 **Azure AD Global (AAD)** is for commercial M365 and Azure, M365 GCC Moderate.
 The login service for Azure AD Global is [https://login.microsoftonline**.com**](https://login.microsoftonline.com).